-Installing PC Probe for Windows ME & 2000
+Installing PC Probe for Windows ME

-Installation is the same for Windows ME and 2000.
 Insert the support CD and click PC Probe on the autorun menu to start the installation wizard.

 NOTE: In order for PC Probe to run, Intel's LDCM and other hardware monitoring software cannot be installed.
 You must first uninstall other such software before installing PC Probe.